Cattai National Park

 Mitchell Park is more secluded, so it’s the place to be if you’re looking for a relaxing afternoon in the great outdoors.
 It’s also a good spot for fishing – you might catch carp or bass.
 If you feel like stretching your legs, there’s 5km of walking tracks that takes you through native vegetation, including scribbly gum forest and tall bloodwoods.

-Cattai’s closeness to Sydney suburbs makes it an excellent choice for a day out and a great place to take the kids on their first camping trip.
+Cattai’s is in the far north of Sydney which makes it an excellent choice for a day out and a great place to take the kids on their first camping trip.

 Highlights in this park